noahehall/theBookOfNoah/0current/security/oauth.md

 ### key elements in all flows

-- a client app/user: this could be just an application, or a user + browser, depending on the flow
+- a client app/user: this could be just an application, or a user (principal) + browser, depending on the flow
 - client application: registers with the auth server as a service that needs access to the user data the auth server has
   - specifies the scopes required
   - responsible for validating & securing tokens it receives on behalf of users